 TOP 5 Neighborhoods in Northeast Portland Oregon

-If you’ve ever looked into all of the great neighborhoods and lifestyle choices that Portland, Oregon has to offer, then you’ve probably heard of the popular Northeast area of Portland.
+If you’ve ever looked into all of the great neighborhoods and lifestyle choices that Portland, Oregon has to offer, then you probably already know that Portland is separated into sections.
+And you’ve probably heard of the popular area of Northeast Portland.
 This is because this area of the city is home to a variety of activities, convenient lifestyles, and affordable housing options.
 Making it one of Portland’s top sought after areas to live in.

 - Alberta Arts